nextcloud/desktop/doc/troubleshooting.rst

 Isolating other issues
 ----------------------

-Other issues can affect synchronization of your ownCloud files:
+Other issues can affect synchronization of your Nextcloud files:

 - If you find that the results of the synchronizations are unreliable, please ensure that the folder to which you are synchronizing is not shared with other synchronization applications.

-- Synchronizing the same directory with ownCloud and other synchronization software such as Unison, rsync, Microsoft Windows Offline Folders, or other cloud services such as Dropbox or Microsoft SkyDrive is not supported and should not be attempted.
-In the worst case, it is possible that synchronizing folders or files using ownCloud and other synchronization software or services can result in data loss.
+- Synchronizing the same directory with Nextcloud and other synchronization software such as Unison, rsync, Microsoft Windows Offline Folders, or other cloud services such as Dropbox or Microsoft SkyDrive is not supported and should not be attempted.
+In the worst case, it is possible that synchronizing folders or files using Nextcloud and other synchronization software or services can result in data loss.

 - If you find that only specific files are not synchronized, the